 I’ll be celebrating my birthday this month.
 During this month, I normally take more time than usual to reflect on my life.
 As I grow older, I want to make the most of my time.

 While reflecting on my life, I know that God has truly blessed me.
 There’s a lot of chaos in the world, but my life has been good.
 I’ve got my health, strength, my family’s good, my job’s good.
 I literally just bought my first place this year.
 It’s a condo with a balcony on the lakefront overlooking Lake Michigan.
-I know the only reason why I’m experiencing the level of success I have achieved is because my mom gave me the gift of discernment.
+I know the only reason why I’m experiencing the level of success I have achieved is that my mom gave me the gift of discernment.
 I know what true friendship is supposed to be so I can spot a fake one a mile away.

 I remember I had a conversation with someone that I really didn’t know.
 I knew this person in a professional setting.
 We knew each other but we weren’t friends.
 So needless to say I was somewhat surprised when this person asked me for advice.
 They were describing a situation that sounded like if they didn’t confront the other person causing them trouble they were going to get fired.
 The sad thing is that this person ended the story with, “It’s just difficult because we know each other and we’re friends.”